 - Do you need it and is it right for you?
 After reading the guide, sit down with your spouse and discuss your feelings.
 Answer each other’s questions and then decide if you both feel you need it?
 Page 7 of the guide has a great summary with the title “is long-term care insurance right for you?”
 Here’s the summary if you don’t read through the guide:

 a.You should NOT buy long-term care insurance if:

 – Your only source of income is a social security benefit.

 – You often have trouble paying for utilities, food, medicine, or other important needs.

 – You are on Medicaid.

-- You have good assets and/or a good income.
+– Have good assets and/or a good income.

-- You don’t want to use most or all of your assets and income to pay for long-term care.
+– Don’t want to use most or all of your assets and income to pay for long-term care.

-- You can pay the insurance premiums, including possible premium increases, without a problem.
+– Can pay the insurance premiums, including possible premium increases, without a problem.

-- You don’t want to depend on support for others.
+– Don’t want to depend on support for others.

-- You want to be able to choose where you receive care.
+– Want to be able to choose where you receive care.

 - Those with no assets and very little savings.
 These people tend to utilize Medicaid as their only option, and plan ahead to reduce savings and rid themselves of assets.
 Medicaid planning is an entire industry in itself.

 - Those with some retirement assets and income.
 These are the bulk of Americans, for whom a $250,000+ LTCi cost expenditure over a number of years would severely disrupt their retirement income plan.
 These are the folks that NEED long term care insurance.
 (Where we are).

 - Those with high personal net worth, i.e. more than $5 million.
 These folks can afford to self-insure, although most tend to leverage insurance in some capacity (they are smart, that’s why they have $5 million).